MATERIALS & PRODUCT

 We use independent auditing services to verify these certifications.

 We actively work to exclude harmful chemicals from our textile supply chains.
 This is managed by ensuring our printing and dyeing mills have OKEO-TEX100 certification and by testing all fabrics for restricted chemicals, such as AZO dyes, formaldehyde, and phthalates.
 We have also adopted the ZDHC Manufacturing Restricted Substance List (MRSL) as a standard to ensure the progressive elimination of hazardous chemicals from our manufacturing process.
 For this reason, in 2021, we joined the ZDHC Foundation’s Roadmap to Zero Programme as Friends of ZDHC to reduce the chemical footprint of our value chain.
-By 2024 we aim to work with at least 90% (by spend) of wet processing sites that have reached the Supplier to Zero Progressive Level and have set tangible targets to improve their overall ZDHC MRSL conformance, with the goal of being fully conformant by 2025.
+We aim to work with at least 90% (by spend) of wet processing sites that have reached the Supplier to Zero Progressive Level and have set tangible targets to improve their overall ZDHC MRSL conformance, with the goal of being fully conformant by 2025.

 It starts with our fabrics.
 We buy the highest quality fabric and begin thinking about durability at the design stage, looking at every detail from linings to trims.
 We partner with highly skilled manufacturers, who build these garments to last.